dcbaker/cython/README.rst

 Contributing:
 -------------

-Want to contribute to the Cython project?
+Want to contribute to the Cython0 project?
 Here is some `help to get you started <https://github.com/cython/cython/blob/master/docs/CONTRIBUTING.rst>`_.

 Get the full source history:
 ----------------------------

-Note that Cython used to ship the full version control repository in its source distribution, but no longer does so due to space constraints.
-To get the full source history from a downloaded source archive, make sure you have git installed, then step into the base directory of the Cython source distribution and type::
+Note that Cython0 used to ship the full version control repository in its source distribution, but no longer does so due to space constraints.
+To get the full source history from a downloaded source archive, make sure you have git installed, then step into the base directory of the Cython0 source distribution and type::

     make repo